sikadali/ConwaySuite-TDD/README.md

 ## Problem description

-The goal of this kata is to develop a function that returns the first n lines of the Conway sequence, given one start number.
+The goal of this kata is to develop a function that returns the first n lines of the Conway sequence.

 To determine a term in the sequence, we need to take the previous term and read it, indicating how many times each of its digits repeats.

-- The first term of the sequence is set by the user between 0 and 9, for example 1.
+- The first term of the sequence is set by the user between 0 and 9.

 - The second term of the sequence is obtained by reading the first term: "one 1" which gives 11.